by Susan Flantzer © Unofficial Royalty 2015

 Leopold had two brothers and one sister:

 Leopold’s hemophilia would have disqualified him from military service if he had wished it, but he desired to serve.
 In 1909, Leopold joined the 8th Isle of Wight Rifles (Princess Beatrice’s) Battalion.
 He wrote to Colonel Seely, Regimental Commandant of the Isle of Wight Volunteer Regiment, “I wanted to thank you so much for your kindness in getting me my regular commission.
 I am more than grateful, as I have always wanted to be able to soldier seriously and never thought I should be able to do so.”
 In 1912, Leopold joined the King’s Royal Rifle Corps.
-When World War I started in August of 1914, the King’s Royal Rifle Corps, also the regiment of Leopold’s brother Maurice, as well as the Grenadier Guards, his brother Alexander’s regiment, was under deployment orders.
+When World War I started in August 1914, the King’s Royal Rifle Corps, also the regiment of Leopold’s brother Maurice, as well as the Grenadier Guards, his brother Alexander’s regiment, was under deployment orders.
 Leopold’s activities were restricted to a non-combat staff appointment.
-A little more than two months after the war started, Maurice was killed in action on October 27, 1914.
+A little more than two months after the war started, Leopold’s brother Maurice was killed in action on October 27, 1914.

 Due to anti-German sentiment during World War I, King George V issued Letters Patents on July 17, 1917 “declaring that the name Windsor is to be borne by his royal house and family and relinquishing the use of all German titles and dignities.”
 Leopold and his brother Alexander relinquished their German styles and titles and anglicized their name to Mountbatten.
 Leopold was granted the rank and precedence of the younger son of a marquess, becoming Lord Leopold Mountbatten.
 As the eldest surviving brother, Alexander was created Marquess of Carisbrooke.

 At the end of World War I, Leopold returned to London and lived with his mother at Kensington Palace.
 On April 22, 1922, Leopold had hip surgery at Kensington Palace.
-He appeared to be making a normal recovery, but had a relapse, and died on April 23, 1922, at the age of 32.
+He appeared to be making a normal recovery but had a relapse, and died on April 23, 1922, at the age of 32.
 He was buried at the Royal Burial Ground, Frogmore in Windsor, England.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.